 Laura had the limestone pre-sealed by London Stone – something that she found crucial.
 “That’s a real plus for London Stone.
 There are very few suppliers that will seal stone before it arrives.
 And you have to ask; when are you ever going to get round to sealing it yourself?
 Now, it needs the odd brush and wash down - I just hose down gently to clean.”

-As you can see in the picture, eighteen months on from completion, it’s certainly continuing to look smart!
+As you can see in the picture, eighteen months on from completion, stone and stainless steel slot drain certainly continue to look smart!

 Watch our video on how to lay a slot or channel drain.